zac-heisey/bodywise-v2/_drafts/new-year-new-you.md

 There is no one food and exercise plan that works for everyone.
 Healthy living is a dynamic process and your nutrition coach is your partner in change.
 They will facilitate healthy eating habits and exercise programming and empower you to take responsibility for your own health.

 Call now to schedule your initial consultation and take advantage of our New Year promotions!!
-All visits will be conducted in virtual format
+All visits will be conducted in virtual format.